FLOWMEX – More efficient fuel cells through systematically improved water management

-The problem: accumulations of product water hinder oxygen transport, reduce performance and can shorten the service life of the fuel cells.
-The uneven distribution of water in the porous gas diffusion layers and the connected channel structures is particularly critical.
-Due to the complexity of the structures and physical phenomena, currently available simulative methods are not sufficiently accurate to enable industry-oriented optimization.
+A key challenge is the accumulation of product water, which obstructs oxygen transport, lowers performance, and shortens the service life of fuel cells.
+Uneven water distribution within the porous gas diffusion layers and the connected flow channels is still one major challenge.
+Because of the structural complexity and the interplay of physical processes, currently available simulation methods are not accurate enough to enable optimization under industry-relevant conditions.

 The FLOWMEX project aims to fundamentally improve water management in fuel cells.
-The focus is on the development and validation of a new, computationally efficient simulation tool that realistically maps the transport of liquid water in gas diffusion layers and flowfield channels.
+The focus is on developing and validating a new, computationally efficient simulation tool that realistically maps the transport of liquid water in gas diffusion layers and flow field channels.
 With the help of these models, new flowfield designs are developed, constructively evaluated and validated in test fuel cells.

 The simulation model is provided as an open source tool.
 This also gives small and medium-sized enterprises (SMEs) the opportunity to develop components more efficiently and without expensive high-performance computers or commercial software.

-Design & Transfer: Development and evaluation of new flowfield structures, production of test FCs and provision of the simulation model via a user-friendly web interface
+• Design & transfer: Development and evaluation of new flow field structures, production of test fuel cells and provision of the simulation model via a user-friendly web interface

-FLOWMEX provides practical design principles for bipolar plates and flowfields that could enable significant performance increases of 20 to 30 percent.
-Developed for fuel cell technology, the simulation model can also be transferred to other fields – such as electrolysis, filtration or medical technology.
+FLOWMEX provides practical design principles for bipolar plates and flow fields that can deliver performance improvements of 20 to 30 percent.
+Although developed for fuel cell technology, the simulation model is also applicable to other areas, including electrolysis, filtration, and medical technology.

-The project thus makes an important contribution to the market ramp-up of hydrogen technologies and strengthens the innovative capacity of SMEs in Germany in particular.
+The project therefore makes an important contribution to the market ramp-up of hydrogen technologies and strengthens the innovative capacity of SMEs in Germany.

 Data